FROM EMPIRICAL EVIDENCE TO DEEPER INSIGHTS

-- Better understanding the factors underling the IDRs can make policies more effective and speed up technology adoption, and thus lower the IDR.
+- Better understanding the factors underling the IDRs can make policies more effective and speed up technology adoption, and thus lower the IDR in modelling and scenarios.

-- Energy demand modelling using IDRs based on detailed understanding of investment behaviour result in lower projected energy demand for the EU than current 2030 scenarios.
+- Energy demand modelling using IDRs based on detailed (and more realistic) understanding of investment behaviour result in lower projected energy demand for the EU than current 2030 scenarios.

 - Macro-economic effects are modest but slightly positive up to 2030.
 More positive macro-economic effects would be realised after 2030.